 Manually toggle visibility on a hidden-text send

 By default, Sends will display the email address of the sender to recipients, as in the above screenshot.
 Senders can optionally hide their email address, which will substitute in a warning message:

 If you receive a Send with this warning, here's what you should do:

 Was this Send expected?

 If this Send was expected, get in touch with the sender.
 Validate with this person that the link you received (

 Was this Send unexpected?

-Taking the above measures to ensure the trustworthiness of a hidden-email Send are particularly important in the case of File Sends.
+Taking the above measures to ensure the trustworthiness of a Send are particularly important in the case of file downloads.
 Don't download mysterious files.

 When a Send is deleted, expired, or disabled, recipients who attempt to use the link will be shown a screen that reports the Send does not exist or is no longer available: